DataChefHQ/tampermonkey-userscripts/README.md

 # tampermonkey-userscripts
-TamperMonkey scripts made by Chefs
+TamperMonkey scripts made by Chefs.

 ## Usage
 To use the scripts in this repo: